-D. ASHA Working Cow Horse Class for Novice & Youth Divisions
+C. ASHA Working Cow Horse Class for Novice & Youth Divisions

 This class has been developed for novice and youth riders as an entry level working cow horse class.
 The rider will enter the arena and perform the cow horse pattern.
 After completing the cow horse pattern, the rider will face the cow end of the arena and call for a cow.
 The rider will have 1 minute to work the cow.
-Timing will be done by the announcer starting when the cow is turned into the arena.
-At 1 minute, the announcer will call time.
-The work in the cow horse class will consist of the following two parts.
+Timing will be done by the

 Part One - Cow Horse Pattern - The rider shall trot into the arena, trot to first cone and start pattern.
-Markers: Marker placement shall be a minimum of 20 ft from the wall.
+Markers: Marker placement shall be a minimum of 20 ft. from the wall.